YSeragSec/yseragsec.github.io/_tabs/about.md

 > *"The quieter you become, the more you can hear."*

-## 🧠 About Me

-- 🎓 Computer Science student @ Mansoura University (Faculty of Computer & Information Sciences)
+- 🎓 First Year Software Engineering student @ Mansoura University (Faculty of Computer & Information Sciences)
 - 🔐 Cybersecurity enthusiast & active member of **CAT Reloaded** security circle
 - 🛠️ IT Support Technician with hands-on hardware & networking experience
-- 🌍 Based in Mansoura, Egypt
-- 🎯 Goal: Penetration Testing specialist → Red Team → someday, my own AI-sec company

 ---